kohkimakimoto/altax/README.md

 Altax is a deployment tool for PHP.
 I designed it as a command-line tool for running tasks to remote servers like the [Capistrano](https://github.com/capistrano/capistrano), [Fabric](http://fabric.readthedocs.org/) and [Cinamon](https://github.com/kentaro/cinnamon).
-It also has a plugin mechanism for managing and installing tasks easily.

-This is a simple git deploy task definition.
+The following code is a simple git deploy task definition.
 You can write any tasks in PHP.

 ```php
 // Register managed nodes to a role.